 you do so well: shoot, shoot, shoot.
 Press the B

-(don't worry about running out of them, somehow you
+Don't worry about running out; somehow, you

-jellies, they randomly drop one of three items: a
+After hitting the rays twice, or the jellyfish once, they will randomly drop one of three items: a

-(NOTE: If you run into Jaws early on
+Note: If you run into Jaws early on

-in the game, just make sure to swim away from him.
+in the game, make sure to swim away from him.

 not a powerful enough shark hunter yet.
 But you will

-be soon enough.)
+be soon enough.

 During your deep sea encounters,